-5.01 Annual General Meetings
+6.01 Annual General Meetings

-The Annual General Meeting of members shall be held each year in the month of May.
+The Annual General Meeting (AGM) of members shall be held each year in person, virtually, or both, in within the six (6) months following the Fiscal Year-end.
+All business at the AGM must be in compliance with these Bylaws and Articles of Incorporation.

-5.02 Duties of the Membership at an Annual General Meeting
+6.02 Duties of the Membership at an Annual General Meeting